The Attorney-General's Department encourages and supports dispute management within Australian Government agencies.

 - not commencing legal proceedings unless satisfied it is the most appropriate method of dispute resolution.

 The Civil Dispute Resolution Act 2011 commenced on 1 August 2011.
 The Act encourages parties, including Australian Government agencies, to take genuine steps to resolve a dispute before commencing certain legal proceedings in the Federal Court and Federal Circuit Court.
-The Attorney-General's Department is currently evaluating the Civil Dispute Resolution Act, in conjunction with Australian Survey Research.
 For more information, visit the department's related page on the Civil Dispute Resolution Act.